EvAvKein/FilterJobsFeeds/README.md

 # Filter Jobs Feeds

 A browser extension for filtering jobs feeds by blacklisting text!

+Add any text to your blacklist using the extension settings page.
+Every time a compatible page's list loads or updates, the extension will delete any listing which includes any blacklisted text.

 Currently compatible with: LinkedIn, Indeed, Wellfound, F6S, Dice

 <a href="https://chrome.google.com/webstore/detail/filter-jobs-feeds/edebgnaafidhaiepkjknfmdonoagkjhe">